Got cherry stems? Don't toss them. Learn how to make cherry stem tea and why it's traditionally enjoyed.

 - Strain and enjoy.

 The tea tastes surprisingly pleasant!
 Think: light and earthy, with a touch of bitterness and a very subtle cherry note.
-It’s a gentle tea, not overpowering—and it feels especially nice in the evening or after a rich meal.

 You can drink it plain or play around with flavors.
 I love adding dried orange peel, sage, or a slice of ginger.